 The following are several advantages of having a former prosecutor as your criminal defense lawyer:

-- A former prosecutor has plenty of experience in courtroom litigation – Did you know that there are many lawyers who practice law without having to step foot inside of a courtroom.
-Many cases are actually settled without a trial.
-So in the event that your case reaches trial, having a former prosecutor on your side can be better equipped to defend you.
+- A former prosecutor has plenty of experience in courtroom litigation – Did you know that there are many lawyers who get the job done without taking the case to trial.
+Many cases are actually settled outside of court.
+So in the event that your case reaches trial, having a former prosecutor on your side has trial-tested experience.

 - A former prosecutor understands strategies for a successful outcome – He or she will be familiar with how the prosecution will approach your case in order to develop an effective and personalized defense strategy on your behalf.